 Currently, the Adoption Authority of Ireland transmits the prospective adoptive parents’ ‘dossier’ to Thailand free of charge (excl. courier costs).
-This arrangement may change in the future if the facilitation service is delegated to an Irish based Accredited Body, Helping Hands Adoption Mediation Agency.
+This arrangement will change in the near future when the facilitation service is delegated to the Irish based Accredited Body, Helping Hands Adoption Mediation Agency.
 There will be costs associated with any services provided by Helping Hands.

 The number of children adopted into Ireland from Thailand in recent years is as follows –

 Prospective adoptive parents should satisfy themselves that any persons acting on their behalf are duly authorised by the appropriate National Central Authority to carry out the functions for which they are engaged.